Azure/azure-powershell/src/DataBox/docs/Az.DataBox.md

 Create an in-memory object for DataBoxHeavyJobDetails.

 ### [New-AzDataBoxJob](New-AzDataBoxJob.md)
-Creates a new job with the specified parameters.
+Create a new job with the specified parameters.
 Existing job cannot be updated with this API and should instead be updated with the Update job API.

 ### [New-AzDataBoxJobDetailsObject](New-AzDataBoxJobDetailsObject.md)